This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The fifth case is the daughter of an 80-year-old Chinese tourist, who is one of the first four confirmed patients, France’s Health Minister Agnes Buzyn said on French television BFMTV.

-The semi-autonomous city of Hong Kong, which borders mainland China, has confirmed 15 cases.
+The semi-autonomous city of Hong Kong, which borders mainland China, has reported its first death from the coronavirus.

+The 39-year-old man died Tuesday at Princess Margaret Hospital and had an underlying illness.
+The patient took the high-speed train from Hong Kong to Wuhan on January 21 and returned to the city from Changshanan on January 23.
+He was said to have never visited any health care facilities, wet market or seafood market, or had any exposure to wild animals during the incubation period.

 Hong Kong has temporarily closed some of its borders with China and stopped issuing travel permits to mainland tourists.